ricardoy1/HypoMail/readme.md

 *Service Layer*
 The Web Api controller performs some exception handling by validating the model and returning a proper HTTP response.
 This controller gets injected, what I decided to call, a Business Service (MailsService) that is in charge of the business validations and interacting with the email server.
-In order to keep a ligh-weight client and reduce the exposure of unnecessary information to the it, I decided to use DTOs that will contain the necessary information the user interface requires.
+In order to keep a ligh-weight client and reduce the exposure of unnecessary information to the it.

 *Business Service Mails*
-This MailsService takes care of the business concerns of persisting, getting and deleting Mails rather than the infrastructure related features like HTTP response code, etc.
+The MailSender class is a singletone that allows us to abstract from the mail sending implementation.

-The MailsService takes the DTOs from the client and transform them back to the business model and the other way around through the use of mappers. (http://en.wikipedia.org/wiki/Data_mapper_pattern).
+The mail sending implementation is about iterating over the list of mail clients and try to send one by one until it gets a successful response.

 *Validation*